-- Yes, the information in this section must be updated for this upcoming fiscal year.
-I understand that I must click "Save" to save any changes. - No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.
+- Yes, the information in this section must be updated.
+I understand that I must include the heading "Update for FY 2024" before adding my changes in the narrative section and then click "Save" to save the changes. - No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.
+If no is selected, this section will not be open for editing.

-FMCSA requests that States conduct enhanced investigations for motor carriers of passengers and other high risk carriers.
-Additionally, States are asked to allocate resources to participate in the enhanced investigations training being offered by FMCSA.
-Finally, States are asked to continue partnering with FMCSA in conducting enhanced investigations and inspections at carrier locations.
+FMCSA requests that States conduct enhanced investigations for motor carriers of passengers and other high-risk carriers.
+States are asked to continue partnering with FMCSA in conducting enhanced investigations and inspections at carrier locations.